 The four groups do not only differ from one another, but there is great variation between countries of each respective group, perhaps with the exception of countries that have neo-abolitionist policies.
 For instance, while brothels are legal in Germany and the Netherlands, Latvia has chosen to regulate prostitution from an abolitionist standpoint by making sex work a licensed profession but largely does nothing more (Cabinet of Ministers (Latvia), 2008).
 In Turkey, prostitution was legalised already in 1923.
 In recent years, however, Turkey has been a lot more restrictive in issuing new licenses (Sussman, 2012).

-The prohibitionist group differ less in terms of legislation and more when it comes to enforcement.
+The prohibitionist group differs less in terms of legislation and more when it comes to enforcement.
 The enforcement of these policies tends to be weak, with measures needed to ensure that no prostitution is carried out behind closed doors largely lacking.
 We find the greatest in-group variation amongst the abolitionist countries.
 This approach is also the one that is least easily defined.
 In a sense, it, therefore, becomes a catch-all term for countries that fall outside of the scope of the other three groups.

 The reasons for the differences in legislation on this matter is that countries, for varying reasons, have chosen to prioritise different goals.
 This is obvious when looking at the mechanisms of each type in Table 1.
 What they all have in common, however, is that without diligent enforcement of the laws, illegal prostitution is likely to persist.

 Project and Intentions